 4.5.
 Deletion, correction or return of Customer Data.
-Famly must correct or erase Customer Data if so instructed by the Customer and where covered by the scope of the instructions as being permissible.
-Where an erasure request relating to Customer Data, consistent with Applicable Data Protection Laws or a corresponding restriction of processing is impossible, Famly will, based on the Customer’s instructions, and unless agreed upon differently in the Agreement, destroy or otherwise put out of use if so instructed, in compliance with Applicable Data Protection Laws, all Customer Data or return the same to the Customer.
+Famly must correct or erase Customer Data if so instructed by the Customer and permitted under Applicable Data Protection Laws.
+Where an erasure request relating to Customer Data, consistent with Applicable Data Protection Laws or a corresponding restriction of Processing is impossible, Famly will, based on the Customer’s instructions, and unless agreed upon differently in the Agreement, destroy or otherwise put out of use if so instructed, in compliance with Applicable Data Protection Laws, all Customer Data or return the same to the Customer.

 5. The Customer’s Obligations

 5.2.
 Technical and organisational measures.
 The Customer is familiar with the technical and organisational measures set out in Annex 1, and it shall be the Customer’s responsibility that such measures ensure a level of security appropriate to the risk.